collectivecardgame/library/README.md

 Collective is **The Community Created Card Game.** It's a new kind of digital card game, where players can make their own cards, and which cards get into the game is determined by votes on [the Subreddit](https://reddit.com/r/collectivecg).

-### What is this github project?
+### What is this GitHub project?

 This is the codebase for a section of the Collective website.
-The stuff here turns into everything on the website with a url that starts with [/library](https://www.collective.gg/library/).
+The stuff here turns into everything on the website with a URL that starts with [/library](https://www.collective.gg/library/).

 ### Why is this open source?